DiogoApostolo/pycol/docs/validation.md

 The artificial datasets were created using the data generator introduced in https://github.com/sysmon37/datagenerator/tree/newsampling.
 With this generator, it is possible to create data clusters of variable size and topology.
 The generator divides the creation of samples in multiple regions and the number of regions, their size, shape and location can all be configured by the user.
 For each type of shape available, there is an algorithm that uniformly fills the area inside this region with safe and borderline samples.
 Afterwards, the area around the region is populated with rare and outlier examples.

 Results for the first group of measures were compared with 150 datasets of the KEEL repository.
-The characteristics of these datasets are shown in Table XX.
+The characteristics of these datasets are shown in following table.
 The datasets were chosen to have a varying number of instances (from 205 to 2200) and features (from 4 to 7), as well as binary and non-binary classification problems.
 For non-binary datasets, the OvO results are summarized using a mean.

 |Name | #Samples | #Features | #Classes |
 | ------------- | ------------- | ------------- | ------------- |